kenlowrie/smd/docs/section/nsvar-doc.md

     [terminal2.wc_close_content]
 [terminal2.wc_close]

-Let's dump the variable 'fu' to see all the attributes and their values. xxx [code.pushlist(attrlist="var.dumpit" nsvar="var" nsname="fu$" title="Current definition of [E.apos]fu[E.apos] variable")]
+Let's dump the variable 'fu' to see all the attributes and their values.
+[code.pushlist(attrlist="var.dumpit" nsvar="var" nsname="fu$" title="Current definition of [E.apos]fu[E.apos] variable")]

 And finally, you can also specify the namespace two different ways with [smdset.b].
 Witness: